While this page is intended to be a TI friendly presentation,

 information about TI, visit their web site at: http://www.technocracy.org/

 * Would you believe: --there was/is a home-grown group of social, economic, engineering, and political^ revolutionaries ---who had some of the best engineering and scientific talent in the United States signed up ---that they once wore gray suits, drove a fleet of gray cars (hundreds of them were in a caravan from California into Canada), and greeted each other with "secret" handshakes?
 (I'm losing you, right?)

 No: not Marxists, not "Trilateralists", not the "Illuminati", not Skull and Bones.

 * Aside from questions about who they were, what was their affiliations, and any secret agendas --it appears to me that the very nature of their movement, its culture (in many ways: our culture) --is becoming (oh dear!) a fait accompli.

 ** They were (and they are):

 ^Whoa!
-Before I get dinged about that, TI still insists it's "not political".
+Before I get dinged about that, TI members still insist they're "not political".
 Others, however, might beg to differ, since their objectives were (are?) no less than the complete dissolution of the present power/administrative structures and political borders on this North American continent --!